 The provision and care of people receiving biological therapies has improved and they are generally safe and effective – in particular the new biosimilars that have come to the market in the last few years.

 Although the IBD Audit Programme has demonstrated how widespread data collection has encouraged and driven improvements over time there are still many aspects of care that still need to be improved.
 The transition to the IBD UK Registry is the start of a new phase of ongoing data collection and reporting.
 We encourage hospital teams to keep participating to continue to build on the successes of the audit programme.

-The work of the IBD programme is directed by the transition steering group and is clinically led by Dr Ian Arnott, consultant gastroenterologist at NHS Lothian, and Dr Ian Shaw, consultant gastroenterologist at Gloucestershire Hospitals NHS Foundation Trust.
+The work of the IBD audit programme is clinically led by Dr Ian Arnott, consultant gastroenterologist at NHS Lothian.

 The IBD programme is guided by the multidisciplinary IBD programme steering group, which is a collaborative partnership between gastroenterologists (the British Society of Gastroenterology), colorectal surgeons (the Association of Coloproctology of Great Britain and Ireland), patients (Crohn's and Colitis UK), physicians (the Royal College of Physicians), nurses (the Royal College of Nursing), pharmacists (the Royal Pharmaceutical Society), dietitians (the British Dietetic Association) and paediatric gastroenterologists (the British Society of Paediatric Gastroenterology, Hepatology and Nutrition).